How to Endorse a Check to Your Business

 - Write your title (President, Owner, Treasurer, etc.)

 - Add any restrictions to the check that you require.

 If you accept a large volume of checks (more than a few per day, for example), you can also endorse your checks using a stamp.
 Online check printers and office supply stores can create a stamp with all of the information above, allowing you to fly through endorsements.
 Ask your bank about any requirements before ordering a stamp—they may have specific requirements, and it’s best to follow those instructions to avoid delays in payment processing.

 Your entire endorsement should fit in the area above the line on the back of the check (although there is some wiggle room), so plan ahead.
 A few issues that keep everything from fitting in this area could include:

 - Any restrictions that you add take up extra space (see below)

 Restricting the Endorsement

 A restrictive endorsement reduces your risk by limiting what happens to the funds after you endorse.
 For example, you can prevent the check from being cashed, so there will always be a paper trail showing where the money goes.
-The most common restriction is to write “For deposit only to account 123456” (using your own account number, of course), which means that check must be deposited to the account you specify.
+The most common restriction is to write “For deposit only to account 123456” (using your own account number), which means that the check must be deposited to the account you specify.